310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 ## Translation Notes

-[^1]: This is originally referring to an idiom that goes, “you won't find a loach under the willow”, meaning just because you were lucky to succeed once, doesn't mean you'll succeed again with the same method.
+[^1]: This is originally referring to an idiom that goes, “you won’t find a loach under the willow”, meaning just because you were lucky to succeed once, doesn’t mean you’ll succeed again with the same method.
 [^2]: “Taichou” refers to leader (sometimes translated as Captain).
 It literally means “Commander”.
 [^3]: Tetora speaks differently starting from here, and will continue to do so for the majority of this story.
-He doesn't use his typical “Ossu”, and “~ssu” ending speech quirk.
+He doesn’t use his typical “Ossu”, and “~ssu” ending speech quirk.
 He instead talks more plainly, without any particular speech quirk.
 [^4]: “Oni” means demon or ogre.
 [^5]: Gorgom is a fictional criminal group from Kamen Rider Black.
 For more information, go <a href="https://kamenrider.fandom.com/wiki/Gorgom" target="_blank">here</a>.